Financial-Times/o-author-alerts/README.md

 		popoverHeadingText: 'You are following:' //default: 'Get alerts for:'
 	});

-* `%entityName%` will bre replaced with the name of the entity in the above examples.
+* `%entityName%` will be replaced with the name of the entity in the above examples.